step-security-bot/tickspot.js/docs/tasks.md

 - [Optional] position.
 - [Optional] projectId, project unique identificator.
 - [Optional] dateClosed, the format is: 'YYYY-MM-DD'.

+**Note:** If you try to update a task with the same name as another task in the project, you will receive error code `422 Unprocessable Entity`.

 ```javascript
 const data = {